Gender in advertising: Displays of masculine gender roles

 Men have historically been portrayed in advertisements as independent, breadwinners, tough, invulnerable, athletic, and generally more capable than their female counterparts.
 Men in advertisements are usually pictured as leaders in and out of the household, being able to accomplish extreme tasks with little effort or assistance.
 When shown in advertisements with women, men are typically seen in a dominant position both socially and physically.
 This can be seen in advertisements that show a man finding entertainment in watching a woman perform daily tasks, or critiquing a woman's lack of ability to perform these tasks to his standard.
-This is not true.
-I have been an advertiser for over 15 years; involved in trying to make as much money as we can for out clients we targeted 80% of our budget to get woman to buy since they are in charge of 80% of purchase.
-We dressed them up to be clowns and losers (think wrong sized tan "dad pants" and crappy ill fitting shirt often light blue.)
-We then made sure it made man incompetent.
-Examples: